-- 1. For the period 1 January 1998 29 February 2000, 10-km (subsampled), 3-hourly IR Tb data were used in the 3B42 processing ("GridSat-B1 IR Tb data set").
-After 29 February 2000, the 4-km IR is used ("merged 4 km IR Tb data set"), which should provide a more accurate gridbox average. - 2.
+- 1. The very first 3-hourly period (00 UTC on 1 January 1998) only has data for 0000-0130 UTC, lacking data from the end of 1997. - 2.
+For the period 1 January 1998 29 February 2000, 10-km (subsampled), 3-hourly IR Tb data were used in the 3B42 processing ("GridSat-B1 IR Tb data set").
+After 29 February 2000, the 4-km IR is used ("merged 4 km IR Tb data set"), which should provide a more accurate gridbox average. - 3.
 For the period 1 January 1998 03 UTC 16 June 1998 there were no geo-IR data available in the Indian Ocean Sector.
-High-zenith-angle observations from adjacent satellites are used for fill-in as available. - 3.
+High-zenith-angle observations from adjacent satellites are used for fill-in as available. - 4.
 GMS data in the GridSat-B1 archive are missing for 21 UTC 4 January 1998 21 UTC 8 January 1998.
-Since the Meteosat data over the Indian Ocean sector do not begin until mid-1998, this results in a lack of IR data (and holes in 3B42) over the East Asia sector. - 4.
+Since the Meteosat data over the Indian Ocean sector do not begin until mid-1998, this results in a lack of IR data (and holes in 3B42) over the East Asia sector. - 5.
 The TRMM orbital altitude was raised from 350 to 401.5 km in August 2001 to extend the life of the mission by reducing the amount of fuel needed to maintain the orbit.
 This caused small changes in footprint size and minimum detectable precipitation rates.
-The Version 7 algorithms are supposed to account for these changes, but tests show small unavoidable differences that are still being researched. - 5.
+The Version 7 algorithms are supposed to account for these changes, but tests show small unavoidable differences that are still being researched. - 6.
 The TRMM PR suffered an electronics failure on 29 May 2009.
 Data were lost until the "B-side" electronics were activated on 19 June 2009.
-Small residual differences remain between A-side and B-side data. - 6.
-At 2045 UTC on 21 March 2012 GOES-15 (WEST) suffered a "bad momentum unload" and ceased recording data.
+Small residual differences remain between A-side and B-side data. - At 2045 UTC on 21 March 2012 GOES-15 (WEST) suffered a "bad momentum unload" and ceased recording data.
 Imaging was restored at 1722 UTC on 23 March 2012.
 In the interim GOES-13 (EAST) was shifted to recording full-disk images.
-Use of higher-zenith-angle GOES-13 and MTSat-1 data largely covers the gap caused by the GOES-15 drop-outs. - 7.
+Use of higher-zenith-angle GOES-13 and MTSat-1 data largely covers the gap caused by the GOES-15 drop-outs. - 8.
 The mix of satellites has changed over time, which affects the overall performance of the algorithm in two ways.
 First, the relative weighting of conically scanning microwave imagers versus cross-track-scanning sounders shifts, and second, the relative proportion of IR-based estimates changes.
-The passive-microwave sensor inventory is shown in "sensors contributing to TMPA". - 8.
+The passive-microwave sensor inventory is shown in "sensors contributing to TMPA". - 9.
 The V7 tropical-ocean average precipitation is consistently some 5% higher than the combined TMI-PR product (2B31) that serves as the calibrator (see "intercomparison"